+{\bf Generalised Laws of Thermodynamics in terms of relative mixedness.}\phantomsection{} As the laws of thermodynamics are centered around the notions of energy, work and entropy, these laws should according to our argument also be formulated in terms of relative mixedness for them to be more suitable beyond the asymptotic i.i.d.\ regime.

-{\bf $0^{\text{th}}$ and $1^{\text{st}}$ laws of thermodynamics.}---The $0^{\text{th}}$ law can be stated as: {\em There exists for every thermodynamic system in equilibrium a property called temperature.
+{\em $0^{\text{th}}$ law:} The $0^{\text{th}}$ law can be stated as: {\em There exists for every thermodynamic system in equilibrium a property called temperature.
 Equality of temperature is a necessary and sufficient condition for thermal equilibrium.} This also holds after our generalisation.
 In particular we are still assuming heat baths that take the working medium closer to a Gibbs thermal state upon interaction.